stdlib-js/google-summer-of-code/organization/templates/acceptance.md

 http://googlesummerofcode.blogspot.com/2007/04/so-what-is-this-community-bonding-all.html.

 You should spend this time to get up to speed with the community, and to set up regular meetings with your mentors for the coming months.
+We'll be inviting you to our internal Slack channel shortly so you can connect with mentors and other maintainers more directly.

 Feel free to get a head start during the bonding period, too.
 If you have obligations, such as examinations during this period, please let us know now.